Vegan Mushroom Quiche

 - 6 tablespoons cold water Add to list

-- 1 pound firm organic tofu Add to list
+- 1 pound firm tofu Add to list

-- 3 tablespoons organic extra-virgin olive oil Add to list
+- 4 tablespoons extra virgin olive oil, divided Add to list

 - 1 tablespoon balsamic vinegar Add to list

-- 2 teaspoons mellow white miso Add to list
+- 2 teaspoons white miso Add to list

-- 3 cloves organic garlic, minced Add to list
+- 3 cloves garlic, minced Add to list

 - 1 teaspoon salt Add to list

-- 8 ounces organic shiitake mushrooms, sliced Add to list
+- 8 ounces shiitake mushrooms, sliced Add to list

 - 8 ounces crimini mushrooms, sliced Add to list